 Though a relatively young country, the United States has a rich and storied history, shaped by great people doing incredible things from great places.
-In his FOX Nation show “What Made America Great,” “Fox and Friends” co-host Brian Kilmeade takes viewers on a journey across the country exploring those places.
+In his FOX Nation show “What Made America Great,” “Fox and Friends” co-host Brian Kilmeade takes viewers on a journey across the country exploring those places that made America great.

 What shows through most of all in Kilmeade’s travels is his own personal love of American history.
 On top of his work at Fox News, Fox News Radio and on Fox Nation, Kilmeade is a New York Times Best Selling author of six books on topics from George Washington’s spy ring to Andrew Jackson’s spirited defense of New Orleans during the War of 1812.